rmaskey1/Vertice-AI-Analytics-Engineering-Assessment/analytics/part1/README.md

    - Similarly, this method was used to assign levels to each user's historical scores at each point in the timeline, improving the runtime from **2 minutes to 7 seconds**.

 3. **Data Loading and Exploration**
-   Since all of the data files were .csv files, using `pd.read_csv()` allowed for direct ingestion into a form of data that was ready to access and manipulate.
-Parsing through megabytes of data and organizing them into dataclasses took significantly longer, **upwards for 3 minutes**, compared to using `pd.read_csv()`, which took about **4 seconds**.
+   - Using `pd.read_csv()` allowed for direct ingestion into a form of data that was ready to access and manipulate
+   - Parsing through megabytes of data and organizing them into dataclasses took significantly longer, **upwards for 3 minutes**, compared to using `pd.read_csv()`, which took about **4 seconds**.

 **Trade-Offs**
 - Because I was not using the dataclasses, I had to manually implement the data rules and checks to remain consistent with the structure and definitions of the data models